 No is always no

 No means no. No response means no. A mixed response means no. But yes isn’t always yes either.
 If someone is stumbling, unable to focus, sleepy, slurring their words, or otherwise looking like they are too intoxicated, even an affirmative yes is not consent.
 Likewise, if someone seems to contradict themselves and gives consent after a refusal, step back and clarify what they really want.
 If they can’t tell you, that’s a no.

 Think about how drunk you are

 Alcohol does not enhance your ability to interpret what others are saying.
 Neither do drugs.
 Though your inhibitions are removed and you feel more confident, consent is actually much more difficult when intoxication is involved.
-Keep this in mind as you interact with your partner, as you will need to think more carefully than usual about whether they are giving consent.
+Keep this in mind as you interact with your partner when alcohol or drugs are in the picture.

 As always with consent, clear communication on both sides is vital.
 If one of you cannot voice your consent clearly, stop immediately.
 If you have doubts about whether the other person is still into it, stop and ask them.

 Waking up the morning after and thinking “did we use protection?” is not a fun experience.
 When you’re not in a state to think ahead about what you’re doing, consider whether you should be having sex.
 It’s far better to say, “I’m too drunk, let’s do this another time” than to risk your sexual health.